 For some reason, dogs are attracted to remote controls of all makes, sizes and shapes.
 Some experts believe the remote’s shape may remind the dog of one of their chew toys.
 Others believe the remote smells like their pet parents, so dogs are naturally attracted to them.
 But why do dogs chew remote controls?

 As mentioned earlier, a remote may be similar in shape and size to a chew toy.
-So, it would follow that a dog could become confused about which is his toy or not.
+So, it would follow that a dog could become confused about whether or not it is his toy.

 Dogs may also decide to chew on items that belong to their favorite people.
 Has your dog ever gone after your shoes, slippers, underwear, etc.?
 That’s because these items smell like you, and he wants to be close to you.
 That’s a funny way for dogs to show their love and devotion, but it’s natural canine behavior.